 Valuable metrics and analytics are important for high-quality monitoring

-In this article we propose exploring the standard open source solution for analytics and metrics, composed of Prometheus and Grafana.
+We propose exploring the standard open-source solution for analytics and metrics, composed of Prometheus and Grafana.
 Prometheus is a monitoring system and time series database widely used, being part of the CNCF (Cloud Native Computing Foundation) Graduated Projects.
 It collects numerical metrics and stores them with the time of day in a specific database that is able to easily perform statistical calculations on time ranges.
 Grafana is an analytics and event triggering solution mainly used for creating real-time dashboards composed of metrics on most IT infrastructure systems.
 It allows easy visualization of the metrics on graphical dashboards which are displayed on a supervision screen.
 Grafana can use Prometheus as a data source, as shown in our scenario below.

 DNS is vital for app availability and performance, monitoring it is essential

-For deeper investigation by operation teams, more detailed dashboards can be proposed with type of queries, on answer size or answering delay for example.
-A typical advanced dashboard making use of DNS analytics can look like the following, when used with the EfficientIP SOLIDserver solution:
+For deeper investigation by operation teams, more detailed dashboards can be proposed with the type of queries, on answer size, or answering delay for example.
+A typical advanced dashboard making use of DNS analytics can look like the following when used with the EfficientIP SOLIDserver solution:

 Integrating DNS with metrology solutions via API